 1 roll refrigerated crescent roll dough

-1 round Gouda cheese, wax removed
+1 round Gouda cheese, wax removed1 tablespoon Dijon mustard

 1 tablespoon chopped pecans, toasted